mdn/browser-compat-data/docs/testing.md

 The parameters are the same as the [`{{compat}}` macro](https://github.com/mdn/kumascript/blob/master/macros/Compat.ejs).

 Paste the generated HTML into the MDN editor (source mode).
 You can use a new page, for example: https://developer.mozilla.org/en-US/docs/new and verify if the output looks correct.

+## Statistics

+To see how changes will affect the statistics of real, true, and null values, you can run `npm run stats`.
+This generates a Markdown-formatted table of the percentages of real, true, and null values for the eight primary browsers that browser-compat-data is focusing on.